seaside1/unifiprotect/README.md

  * Motion score added
  * Events are now fetched at the same rate as refresh
  * Changed debug log to not be as verbose

-## Roadmap

-* Support for multiple harddrives
-* Live view of cameras